jeffdaily/parasail/README.md

 [back to top]

 As noted in the previous section, if the instruction set and vector width are omitted from the function name, then this function is a CPU dispatching function.
 It is assumed that most users will use the dispatching functions; calling a function for a specific instruction set such as AVX2 would require the user to first check whether the instruction set were supported by the CPU and handle any errors.
-If an instruction set is not supported and the instruction set specific function is still called, it will return NULL and set errno to ENOSYS rather than causing a illegal instruction fault.
+If an instruction set is not supported and the instruction set specific function is still called, it will return NULL and set errno to ENOSYS rather than causing an illegal instruction fault.

 The computational cost of calling the dispatching function is minimal -- the first time it is called it will set an internal function pointer to the dispatched function and thereafter will call the function directly using the established pointer.